 Weekends at the beach

 The beaches are a huge part of Australian lifestyle.
-Actually, because a lot of Australian towns and cities are based on the coast, a lot of Australians visit the beach on a weekly basis – spending mornings on the beach swimming or surfing, or just relaxing in the sunshine.
+Actually, because a lot of (most of them actually!)
+Australian towns and cities are based on the coast, a lot of Australians visit the beach on a weekly basis – spending mornings on the beach swimming or surfing, or just relaxing in the sunshine.

 Australians are blessed with over 10,000 beautiful beaches and as such, hitting the beach is something of a national institution, it’s unlikely you’ll visit Australia without hitting the beach at least once!